sleepingkingstudios/incunabulum/settings/wellspring/organizations.md

 ### Relationships

 The Watchers have a somewhat one-sided rivalry with the Arcane Order, who they see as narrow-minded and focused on commerce and influence over the mysteries of magic.
 That said, a few Watchers are also guild members in good standing, including several high-ranking Astrologians.
+The Watchers of the Stars also have a dedicated monastic order, the [Falling Stars](#the-falling-stars), responsible for protection of the Astral Observatory and (rarely) individual members.

 ## Other Organizations